 Handling unknown words:

-- Use subword tokenization (FastText)
+- Use subword tokenization (FastText, BPE)

 - Fall back to character embeddings

-- Use contextual models (BERT)
+- Use contextual models (BERT), which tokenize into subwords by default

 3. Polysemy